Pricing & Access12 min read

 • Do not need intensive coaching

-• Want free shipping and no obvious membership fee friction
+• Want free shipping and accept the required membership fee

 • Want access to semaglutide, tirzepatide, and brand-name options depending on eligibility